JasperTheMinecraftDev/learningprogress/README.md

 Example usage: /gamemodes creative.
 As always, everything is customizable and changeable, feel free to take a look at the src!

+Permissions: gamemodes.use to use the /gamemodes commands.

+Do you want something to be added?
+Say it!